Museum-of-Art-and-Digital-Entertainment/Electric-Communities/Microcosm/ECHabitatBeta/Restoration/README.md

 This was intially a SNAPSHOT COPY of https://github.com/StuBlad/echabitats-installer

-Thank you so much to Stuart Blad for getting this work started!
+Thank you so much to Stuart Cass for getting this work started!

 # echabitats-installer